Llantarnam Grange Arts Centre: Family Group sculpture

 Located directly outside the centre is the Family Group sculpture by David Horn.
-The fibreglass sculpture representing "a family group facing the stresses and strains of growth in a new community" was presented to the people of Cwmbrân by the Cwmbrân Arts Trust.
+The fibreglass sculpture representing "a family group facing the stresses and strains of growth in a new community" was presented to the people of Cwmbran by the Cwmbran Arts Trust.
 It was unveiled by Leo Abse MP on 23 September 1965.
 It was relocated outside the arts centre in 2001.

 Originally, the sculpture stood on a cobblestone base within a spiral walkway at the end of The Parade, near the south-east corner of General Rees Square.
 Unloved by the local population, it is currently in a state of disrepair caused by vandalism to the fibreglass and graffiti.